tbutler1132/numinous-systems/nodes/org/artifacts/tools/finance/about.md

 3. Run `finance ingest`
 4. Done

 That's the ritual.
-The tool normalizes dates, amounts, and descriptions, then appends to an SQLite database.
+The tool normalizes dates, amounts, and descriptions, then appends to a generic **observations table**.
 Re-running ingest is safe — duplicates are detected and skipped.

+Finance is just the first sensor.
+The observations table is designed so health, time, mood, or any future sensor can use the same structure with zero schema changes.

 ## What This Is NOT